Skip to main content

 • Copy of health insurance valid in Poland,

-• Signed ‘Provisions concerning processing of personal data of candidates for admission, students in all degree programmes, and doctoral students’.
+• Signed ‘Provisions concerning processing of personal data of candidates for admission, students in all degree programmes, and doctoral students’ (part of the Application Form).

 Candidates for first and second degree studies in the process of confirmation of learning outcomes, are required to submit: